Ahmed-CYB/mcp-test/challenges/ftp-weak-permissions/README.md

 # FTP Weak Permissions Challenge

+## Scenario
+TechCorp has deployed an FTP server for internal file sharing.
+However, due to a configuration oversight, a sensitive file is accessible to the public.
+Your goal is to exploit the FTP configuration to retrieve the flag.

+## Instructions
+- Use the Kali Linux container to interact with the FTP server at `ftp://victim:21`
+- The target file is inside the FTP directory with improper permissions.

 ## Learning Objectives
-- Understand how FTP server permissions can lead to unauthorized access.
+- Understand FTP server configuration and file permissions
-- Explore and interact with an FTP server to identify configuration flaws.
-- Gain hands-on experience in exploiting weak permissions to access sensitive files.

-## Scenario
-Employees often upload files to the company's FTP server without realizing the implications of default permissions.
-Your task is to exploit this misconfiguration and retrieve the hidden flag located in the FTP directory.
+- Learn to exploit misconfigured file permissions in FTP
+- Practice using FTP client tools for enumeration

-## Access Instructions
+## Hints
-- Use the Kali Linux attacker environment provided.
-- Access the FTP server using the hostname `ftp-server` and explore its contents.
+1. Consider the default permissions that might allow public access.
+2. The anonymous user might have more access than expected.
+3. Look for files with world-readable permissions.